 - Lower Elementary Grades 1-3 (any of the 3 groups)

-then the whole group of students, their homeroom teacher, and any teachers that got in touch with them recently will be asked to take a COVID test immediately and not come back to school until they have a documented negative result (usually within 48-72 hours from the test).
-The person with the positive test will not be allowed back in school before 14-days and a negative test result.
+then the whole group of students, their homeroom teacher, and any teachers that got in touch with them recently will be asked to take a COVID test immediately and not come back to school until they have a documented negative result (Rapid tests are accepted).
+The person with the positive test will not be allowed back in school before a PCR negative test result.

-- An email will be sent school-wide if a case is confirmed positive (through a test).
-No email will be sent out for just symptoms.
+- An email will be sent school-wide if a case is confirmed positive.
+No email will be sent out for just symptoms or suspicion.